settinghead/script-writer/LLM_CONVERSATION_REFACTOR_PLAN.md

 7. **`npm run build` passes at every phase** - no broken builds throughout refactoring
 8. **`npm test -- --run` passes completely** - all tests working with new architecture
 9. **ZERO legacy code remains** - complete removal of old chat system
-10. **Functional paradigm enforced** - no classes, pure functions with closures and TypeScript types
+10. **Functional paradigm for new code** - new components use functions with closures and TypeScript types, existing working classes preserved where practical

 ## Notes